1. Overview

 | Sheet | Copy Sheet to Workbook | Copy an entire worksheet from one Excel workbook to another. |

-| Sheet Data | Update Sheet | Update properties of an Excel worksheet. |
+| Sheet | Update Sheet | Update properties or write data to a specific range in an Excel worksheet. |

 | Table | Create a Table | Create a new table in a specified worksheet. |